 Spring framework version 5 has been released along with a new module, Spring WebFlux, with functionality that helps us build Reactive web applications.
-How is it in details?
-In this tutorial, I will introduce you some basic knowledge about Spring WebFlux!
+How is it in detail?
+In this tutorial, I will introduce you to some basic knowledge about Spring WebFlux!

-The first thing you need to know is: Spring WebFlux uses Project Reactor by default to implement the Reactive framework.
-Project Reactor is Reactive Streams library that we introduced to you in this tutorial.
+The first thing you need to know is that Spring WebFlux uses Project Reactor by default to implement the Reactive framework.
+Project Reactor is a Reactive Streams library that we introduced to you in this tutorial.
 You can also use other libraries implementing Reactive Streams specification like RxJava, … to work with Spring WebFlux.

 Applications using Spring WebFlux must be run on servlet servers that support Servlet 3.1 or higher with non-blocking I/O. In general, it should be asynchronous.